Volume 18 Num. 2 - June 2018

 How to cite this paper: Gelfin M, Zohar AH, & Lev-Ari L (2018).
 Personality Change and Therapeutic Gain: Randomized Controlled Trial of a Positive Psychology Intervention.
 International Journal of Psychology & Psychological Therapy, 18, 193-205.

-THE FULL TEXT OF THIS PAPER WILL BE AVAILABLE FOR SUBSCRIBERS ON June 1st, 2018.
-IT WILL BE AVAILABLE ONLINE IN OPEN ACCESS ON June 1st, 2019.
+THE FULL TEXT OF THIS PAPER WILL BE AVAILABLE ONLINE IN OPEN ACCESS ON June 1st, 2019.

 More articles in this volume